corcorana/restingIAF/iaf_short.md

 We note also that our SGF method resulted in a higher proportion of PAF estimates than that produced by the Gaussian curve-fitting procedure implemented by Haegens and colleagues [-@haegens2014].
 It may be the case that our non-parametric approach, which attempts to smooth the PSD rather than fit a specified function to it, retains more data (i.e. excludes fewer individuals from IAF-related analyses) by virtue of its capacity to accommodate a broader range of alpha-band distributions.

-While we cannot categorically rule out the possibility that sampling error furnished us with a dataset comprising an unusually high number of individuals manifesting singular, unambiguous alpha peaks, it is encouraging that the SGF technique was able to estimate such a high proportion of PAFs and CoGs.
+While we cannot categorically deny the possibility that sampling error furnished a dataset comprising an unusually high number of individuals with singular, unambiguous alpha peaks, it is encouraging that the SGF technique was able to estimate such a high proportion of PAFs and CoGs.
-By the same token, it is also reassuring that neither of the two cases in which the technique failed to extract PAF estimates demonstrated compelling evidence of any concerted alpha peak activity on visual inspection of their respective PSD plots ([Figure 11](#no_pafs)).
+By the same token, it is also reassuring that neither of the two cases in which the technique failed to extract PAF estimates demonstrated compelling evidence of any concerted alpha peak activity on visual inspection of their respective PSD plots.
-It is perhaps also worth pointing out that the diverse age range of participants sampled within this study is likely to have posed a nontrivial challenge to any automated peak frequency routine, given the typically reported changes in both spectral power and alpha-band distribution associated with older adulthood [e.g., @dustman1999].
+It is also worth pointing out that the diverse age range of participants within this study is likely to have posed a nontrivial challenge to any automated alpha-band quantification routine, given the typically reported changes in both spectral power and distribution associated with older adulthood [e.g., @dustman1999].
-That the automated IAF estimation technique reported here was able to extract estimates for the vast majority of sampled individuals, and that it did so using a fixed set of a priori-defined parameters assigned on the basis of preliminary testing in an independent dataset, speaks to its capacity to derive resting-state IAF estimates across a broad spectrum of the healthy population.
+That our technique was able to extract estimates for the vast majority of sampled individuals, and that it did so using a fixed set of parameters defined a priori on the basis of preliminary testing in an independent dataset, speaks to its capacity to derive resting-state IAF estimates across a broad spectrum of the healthy population.

-Although a high proportion of channel data derived across both pre- and post-experiment recordings were available for grand averaging in most cases, individuals for whom only a subset of channel estimates could be derived tended to demonstrate stronger alpha peak activity in the latter EEG recording (see [Figure 10](#stacked_chans)).
+Although a high proportion of channel data derived across both pre- and post-experiment recordings were available for grand averaging in most cases, individuals for whom only a subset of channel estimates could be derived tended to demonstrate stronger alpha peak activity in the second recording (see Figure 2).
-This trend was by no means universal, however.
-Consequently, it seems prudent for investigators to include both pre- and post-experiment resting-state recordings within their protocols where possible.
+However, this trend was by no means universal, and it may therefore be prudent to collect both pre and post recordings to improve the probability of obtaining a valid IAF estimate.
-As expected, pre- and post-experiment IAF estimates were highly intercorrelated; hence, it would seem reasonable to treat those estimates derived from singular recordings (i.e. cases in which only one recording yielded a viable estimate of PAF/CoG) as valid indicators of IAF.
+As expected, estimates from paired recordings were highly intercorrelated, thus suggesting that estimates relying on only a single recording are reliable indicators of IAF.
-Additional support for this view accrues from the observation that the inclusion of single-recording PAF estimates amongst grand-averaged PAFs did not result in any marked deviation from the expected (approximately) Gaussian distribution reported previously [@klimesch1996].
+Support for this view accrues from the observation that including single-recording PAF estimates amongst grand-averaged PAFs did not result in any marked deviation from the expected (approximately) Gaussian distribution reported previously [@klimesch1996].

 Comparison of PAF and CoG estimates also revealed a high degree of intercorrelation, despite certain differences in the distribution of their respective grand-averaged estimates.
 Although this might prompt concerns of redundancy, we interpret this finding positively: the CoG seems to tap into a similar underlying neural process (or set of processes) as that indexed by PAF.
 Although not necessary in the present analysis on account of the high proportion of PAFs that were extracted, this finding suggests that the CoG estimator might warrant deployment as an alternative marker of IAF in cases where the PAF cannot be determined (e.g., due to significant split-peaks).
 In any case, given the dearth of research directly comparing these two measures (most IAF-related research involves some variant of PAF, perhaps on account of the additional complexities involved in calculating the CoG), we suggest that it would be informative if investigators adopted the policy of reporting both indices in parallel.
-Should it be the case that PAF and CoG track one another almost identically, then only one of these measures need be selected for the remainder of the analysis [as per @jann2010].
+Should it be the case that PAF and CoG track one another almost identically, then only one of these measures need be selected for the remainder of the analysis [see for e.g., @jann2010].
-However, it could be the case that PAF and CoG diverge under certain circumstances, the understanding of which may shed light on the nature of the IAF (and alpha-band dynamics more generally).
+However, if it turns out that PAF and CoG diverge under certain circumstances, delineating such phenomena might help improve our understanding of the IAF (and alpha-band dynamics more generally).
-It is of course a notable advantage of the present method that it enables investigators to rapidly derive sample-wide estimates of both PAF and CoG, thus furnishing a convenient means of estimator comparison.
+It is of course a notable advantage of our method that it enables investigators to rapidly derive sample-wide estimates of PAF and CoG simultaneously, thus furnishing a convenient means of estimator comparison.
-To the best of our knowledge, no previously reported automated technique provides the functionality to simultaneously compute both of these IAF indices.
+To the best of our knowledge, no previously reported automated technique provides this functionality.

 ## Estimation of simulated IAFs
-Our preliminary set of simulation analyses indicated that the SGF technique approached an optimal level of performance when 2 min synthetic signals featured at least 36 s of alpha-band oscillations (SNR = 0.30).
+Our preliminary simulation analyses indicated that the SGF technique approached an optimal level of performance when 2 min synthetic signals featured approximately 36 s of alpha-band oscillations (SNR = 0.30).
-Indeed, the peak detection routine performed reasonably well when signals contained as little as 12 s of alpha-band activity, with fewer than 6% of simulated alpha components going undetected or being erroneously estimated by more than one frequency bin.
+Indeed, the peak detection routine performed reasonably well when signals contained as little as 12 s of alpha-band activity, with fewer than 6% of simulated alpha components undetected or erroneously estimated by more than one frequency bin.

 Interestingly, our analysis shows that less sophisticated approaches to peak estimation (namely, automated detection of local maxima) can result in substantial error at comparably low levels of SNR.
-It is likely that many of these inaccurate estimates derived from spurious local maxima occurring due to fluctuations in background spectral activity.
+It is likely that most of these inaccurate estimates derived from spurious local maxima occurred due to fluctuations in background spectral activity.
-Indeed, the LM method's high propensity towards underestimation of the PAF in low SNR conditions supports this interpretation, since the inverse power-law (which is not generally taken into account by LM detection methods) increases the probability of spurious local maxima at lower frequencies within the search window.
+Indeed, the LM method's high propensity towards underestimation of the PAF in low SNR conditions supports this interpretation, since the inverse power-law (which is not generally taken into account by LM detection methods) increases the probability of spurious local maxima occurring at lower frequencies within the search window.
-Such artifacts are undesirable not only for the obvious reason that they introduce additional noise into IAF-related analyses, but also insofar as these errors diminish confidence in the reliability of the automated analysis method (after all, such errors would presumably have been avoided had spectral data been subjected instead to visual inspection).
+Such artifacts are undesirable not only for the obvious reason that they introduce additional noise into IAF-related analyses, but also insofar as such errors diminish confidence in the automated analysis method (after all, such errors would presumably have been avoided had spectral data been subjected to visual inspection).
 Indeed, we consider it preferable that an automated peak detection routine should reject spectra showing inconclusive evidence of any concerted alpha-band activity, rather than generate highly deviant estimates of the underlying (albeit weak) signal.
-It is a strength of the SGF technique, then, that it applies more stringent criteria in the evaluation of peak candidates -- criteria which we believe constitute a good approximation to the traditional method of (visual) PAF evaluation formulated in Section 1.1.
+It is a strength of the SGF technique, then, that it applies more stringent criteria in the evaluation of peak candidates -- criteria which we believe constitute a good approximation to subjective PAF evaluation.

 In addition to demonstrating that the SGF technique performs consistently well in low-to-moderate SNR conditions, our analysis also confirmed that the application of this smoothing procedure did not cause excessive distortion of PAF estimates.
-Furthermore, our analysis highlighted that discrete Fourier analysis methods such as Welch's modified periodogram approach to PSD estimation might precipitate artifactual split-peaks, and that such cases can be ameliorated by means of a smoothing procedure.
+Furthermore, our analysis highlighted that discrete Fourier analysis methods (such as Welch's modified periodogram approach) might precipitate artifactual split-peaks, and that such cases can be ameliorated by means of a smoothing procedure.
-Consequently, this preliminary set of simulation data stands as a basic proof of concept that the SGF method is capable of (1) extracting a high proportion of underlying peak frequencies without introducing systematic bias, and (2) improving upon existing techniques of peak resolution and estimation, thus helping to maximise the number of IAF estimates that can be extracted from a given dataset.
+Consequently, the single component simulation analysis stands as a basic proof of concept that the SGF method is capable of (1) extracting a high proportion of underlying peak frequencies without introducing systematic bias, and (2) improving upon existing techniques of peak resolution and estimation, thus helping to maximise the number of IAF estimates that can be extracted from a given dataset.
 We acknowledge however that the estimation of sharply defined, single frequency alpha components may well be unrepresentative of genuine electrophysiological data in many contexts.
 While it is encouraging then that the SGF technique performed well when applied in these reasonably favourable conditions, it was necessary to demonstrate its capabilities when confronted with more complex, ecologically valid simulation data.

-The multi-channel simulations were designed to be more faithful to empirical resting-state EEG data, in as much as each target signal comprised a range of alpha components [thus emulating the multiple alpha generators supposed to underlie the dominant rhythm; @basar1997; @klimesch1999; @wiener1961], and was embedded within a variety of nonidentical (but highly correlated) time series.
+The multi-channel simulation analyses were designed to be more faithful to empirical resting-state EEG data, in as much as each target signal comprised a range of alpha components and was embedded within a variety of nonidentical (but highly correlated) time series.
 These simulations also enabled us to examine the performance characteristics of the SGF routine's CoG estimator, which was expected to closely approximate the PAF in the context of Gaussian-distributed alpha components.
-The critical finding across all simulation conditions was that the SGF technique rendered PAF and CoG estimates that almost always improved upon PAF estimates derived from an automated search for local maxima within averaged channel spectra.
+The critical finding across all simulation conditions was that the SGF technique rendered PAF and CoG estimates that almost always improved upon LM-derived PAF estimates from averaged channel spectra.
-This finding held irrespective of whether estimator performance deficits were quantified in terms of the average error across simulated datasets, the magnitude of worst (i.e. most deviant) estimate errors, or the percentage of estimates in the dataset that deviated from the ground truth by more than $\pm$ 0.5 Hz [a threshold previously used to evaluate the performance of an alpha peak detection algorithm by @lodder2011].
+This finding held irrespective of whether estimator deficits were quantified in terms of the average error across simulated datasets, magnitude of worst (i.e. most deviant) estimate errors, or percentage of estimates in the dataset that deviated from the ground truth by more than $\pm$ 0.5 Hz [a threshold previously used by Lodder and Putten, -@lodder2011, to evaluate the performance of an alpha peak detection algorithm].

-Leaving aside the superiority of the SGF estimators over the LM detection routine, one might still raise the concern that its performance falls somewhat short when applied to broadly dispersed alpha component structures.
+Leaving aside the superiority of the SGF over the LM detection routine, one might still raise the concern that its performance falls somewhat short when applied to broadly dispersed alpha component structures.
-Indeed, the RMSE of the PAF estimator in both SNR conditions of the single-peak analysis approaches the $\pm$ 0.5 Hz threshold demarcating substantial estimate deviation, while CoG exceeds this limit in the low SNR condition.
+Indeed, the RMSE of the PAF estimator in both SNR conditions of the single-peak analysis approaches the $\pm$ 0.5 Hz threshold demarcating substantial estimate deviation, while the CoG exceeds this limit when SNR is low.
-Correspondingly, these simulations returned a much higher proportion of estimates exceeding the $\pm$ 0.5 Hz error threshold (as compared to simulations involving higher $\alpha$ levels), especially in the case of the PAF estimator.
+Correspondingly, low-$\alpha$ multi-channel simulations returned a much higher proportion of estimates exceeding the $\pm$ 0.5 Hz error threshold (as compared to simulations involving higher $\alpha$ levels), especially in the case of the PAF estimator.
 It ought to be borne in mind, however, that all simulation analyses were performed using SGF parameters identical to those used in the empirical analysis.
 This is pertinent because it is likely that the filter frame width ($F_w = 11$) was suboptimally narrow for the purpose of smoothing such broad peak structures.
 Indeed, post hoc analysis (not reported) revealed that simply doubling the length of the filter frame can halve the number of simulations that failed to produce PAF estimates, as well as reducing substantial estimate deviation by one third under moderate SNR conditions.
-Corresponding improvements were not realised however in the context of low SNR; thus the recovery of broadly dispersed, relatively weak alpha signals remains technically challenging.
+Corresponding improvements were not realised however in the context of low SNR; hence the recovery of broadly dispersed, relatively weak alpha signals remains technically challenging.

-Of the three IAF estimators examined in these simulation analyses, the CoG was most sensitive to manipulation of the SNR.
+Of the three IAF estimators examined in these simulations, the CoG was most sensitive to manipulation of the SNR.
-That low SNR simulations should inflict substantial performance decrements is hardly surprising, however, given that the CoG calculation depends upon the spectral characteristics of the entire (individualised) alpha-band interval as manifest across all available channels.
+That low SNR simulations should inflict notable performance decrements is hardly surprising, however, given that CoG calculation depends upon the spectral characteristics of the entire (individualised) alpha-band interval across all available channels.
-Not only does low SNR pose nontrivial difficulties in defining the bounds of the alpha interval (thus threatening to introduce noise either by including extraneous data from beyond the alpha interval, or conversely by excluding portions of the alpha component from analysis), the relative weakness of the alpha signal means that a higher proportion of background noise contributes to CoG calculation.
+Not only does low SNR pose nontrivial difficulties in defining the bounds of the alpha interval (thus threatening to introduce noise either by including extraneous data from beyond the alpha interval, or by excluding portions of the alpha band from analysis), the relative weakness of the alpha signal means that a higher proportion of background noise contributes to CoG calculation.
-This scenario may be compounded by the fact that the traditional method of computing CoG estimates applies the individualised alpha-band window to (and thus, averages across) all available channels, not just those that contributed to calculation of alpha interval bandwidth (although note that the average number of channels selected to infer this bandwidth remained high even in the doubly challenging conditions posed by the low SNR $\times$ broad component dispersal combination of the single-peak analysis).
+This scenario may be compounded by the fact that the traditional method of computing CoG estimates averages across all available channels, not just those that contributed to calculation of the IAW (although note that the average number of channels selected to infer this bandwidth remained high even in the doubly challenging conditions posed by the low SNR $\times$ broad component dispersal combination of the single-peak analysis).
 It could be the case then that the central tendency-like properties of the CoG, which might well have underpinned its strong performance in the moderate SNR simulations (where, of the three estimators, it was the least prone to substantial estimate deviation), render it more vulnerable to error when substantive alpha-band activity is relatively sparse.
-It may therefore be a valuable line of future research to investigate whether the performance of the CoG estimator in relatively noisy conditions can be augmented through the development of more robust methods of calculation.
+Consequently, it may be useful to investigate whether the performance of the CoG estimator in relatively noisy conditions can be augmented through the development of more robust methods of calculation.

 Taking the results of the single- and split-peak simulations together, it is tempting to conclude that the PAF estimator outperforms its CoG counterpart in the former scenario, while the opposite is true for the latter.
 Even under relatively favourable spectral conditions, the CoG estimator tended to underestimate the target frequency in the single-peak simulations.